 Glacier National Park is a remote place filled with pristine forests and rugged mountains.
-Visitors to Glacier will find that cell phone connectivity and reception is very limited.
+Visitors to Glacier will find that cell phone and internet connectivity is very limited.
+Enjoy the respite.

-Areas where visitors will find cell reception include West Glacier up to Apgar Village in the Lake McDonald Valley and St. Mary, but the reception greatly diminishes a mile away from these locations when venturing further into the park.
-Visitors should not expect any reception in the North Fork, Goat Haunt, Many Glacier, Two Medicine, Logan Pass, or anywhere deep within Glacier's backcountry.
-Even along Highway 2 on the southern edge of the park, there is no cell reception.
+Most visitors will find cell reception in West Glacier up to Apgar Village.
+There is limited coverage in St. Mary.
+Reception greatly diminishes as you move away from these locations when venturing further into the park.
+Visitors should not expect any reception in Many Glacier, Two Medicine, Logan Pass, the North Fork, Goat Haunt, or anywhere within Glacier's backcountry.
+Even along U.S. Hwy 2 on the southern edge of the park, there is no cell reception.

-There is also no WiFi connectivity in Glacier National Park.
-None of our lodges, visitor centers, or ranger stations are equipped for WiFi.
-Consider downloading any apps or music before entering the park.
+There is little WiFi connectivity in Glacier National Park.
+Public WiFi is available at Apgar Visitor Center and St. Mary Visitor Center.
+Consider downloading any apps, music, or podcasts before entering the park.
 For those needing a reprieve from the digital age, our visitor centers have bookstores for your analog pleasure.